 Our unique analysis of the bills Hagel sponsored and cosponsored provides insight into his position in the Senate.

-Each dot in the chart below is a member of the Senate.
+Each dot in the chart below was a member of the Senate in 2008.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Hagel is shown as a purple triangle. (analysis methodology)

 Some of Hagel’s most recently sponsored bills include...

 - S.Con.Res.
 101 (110th): A concurrent resolution honoring the University of Nebraska at Omaha for its ...

 - S.Con.Res.
 99 (110th): A concurrent resolution honoring the University of Nebraska at Omaha for its ...